alilloig/flow-merkle-mountain-range/README.md

 ### Root

 The unique identifier of a MMR at a certain point of its life, obtained by hashing together all the peaks (also known as bagging peaks).
-(is size included in the calc of the root? some sources say so, im not sure what we are doing)
+Some implementations, as this one does, include the MMR size along the peak hashes when computing the root.

 ### Proof Path

-The list of node positions needed for a certain position to be able to calculate the hash of the peak where that leave belongs
+The list of node positions needed for a certain position to be able to calculate the hash of the peak where that leaf belongs
-(needs accurate english writting!!) #naew?

 ## Proof Generation and Verification